internet-of-plants/iop/docs/LINTER.md

 ## hicpp-explicit-conversions

 As a general rule you should make single argument constructors explicit.
 The only exceptions we make are for ergonomy.
-They happen in `Option<T>`, `Result<T, E>`, `StaticString` and `StringView`.
+They happen in `iop::StaticString`.
 The first two because they can get fairly verbose with all the templating.
 And the second two is because they are exactly for implicit construction, they serve as ways to abstract less type-safe strings.
 So must remain implicit.

 ## cert-oop11-cpp

 Generally move constructor... move out.
 But in c++ move constructors are non-destructive.
-This is a fundamental property of types like `Option<T>` or `Result<T, E>`. `Option<T>` is emptied out, but gets a otherwise valid value. `Result<T, E>` otherwise can't be properly emptied out, it gets a invalid state that will cause a panic if something other than the destructor is called on it.
-The best way to use those types is to extract a reference to the value and copy from it.

-`std::{unique,shared}_ptr<T>` works like `Option<T>`, that can cause problems, from nullptr dereference to logic bugs.
-So when we can, for example in `Storage<SIZE>` we hijack move constructors to copy data (simple `std::shared_ptr<T>` copy), so nothings gets invalidated.
+Moving out of a `std::{unique,shared}_ptr<T>`, nulls them, and that can cause problems, from nullptr dereference to logic bugs.
+So when we can, for example in `iop::Storage<SIZE>` we hijack move constructors to copy data (simple `std::shared_ptr<T>` copy), so nothings gets invalidated.
 Disabling the lint.
 This works well enough for us here.

 # bugprone-macro-parentheses

-This is a good lint to follow, but can't
+This is a good lint to follow, but can't (TODO: elaborate)